easywork01/Kitchen_API/README.md

 https://loopxyz.notion.site/Take-home-interview-Store-Monitoring-12664a3c7fdf472883a41457f0c9347d

-# Take home interview - Store Monitoring
+# Store Monitoring

-This will be a take-home interview that tests real-life problem-solving ability, ability to build something from scratch and handle complex algorithmic problems.
+This will tests real-life problem-solving ability, ability to build something from scratch and handle complex algorithmic problems.

 ## Problem statement